-Tammy produced and directed her first feature documentary Operation Babylift: The Lost Children of Vietnam, an independent passion project that was released in 2009 and took nearly five years to produce.
+Tammy co-produced and directed her first feature documentary Operation Babylift: The Lost Children of Vietnam, an independent passion project that was released in 2009 and took nearly five years to produce.
 The film won the Audience Choice Award for Best Feature Film (Vietnamese International Film Festival) and the Documentary Audience Choice Award (Philadelphia Asian American Film Festival) and has screened at more than a dozen films festivals internationally.
 In late 2015, she received a grant from the Dallas Women’s Foundation’s Orchid Giving Circle to begin production on her latest social issue documentary, Light of Day, a candid look at domestic violence in the Asian community.
 She is also writing a motivational children’s book illustrated by her artist father.

 What does going Against The Grain mean to you?
 “Daring to go bravely in the direction that no one else has.
 Forging a unique path apart from where others have gone.
 Standing steadfast and passionately to one’s own voice and beliefs.”